 • Ruger The 10/22 rifle is probably the most popular single .22 rifle ever made and for good reason.
 It’s available in a range of models and there’s a market for older collector versions as well.
 Ruger also makes guns like the Mark IV and 22/45 pistols (TTAG reviews coming soon), revolvers like the LCR and Bearcat, and many others.

-There is so much to cover with the .22LR that there’s no way to cover it all here.
+There is so much to cover with the .22LR that there’s no way to do it all justice here.
 In addition to being the ultimate beginner’s cartridge, the .22LR offers a great number of advantages to all shooters regardless of age or skill.

-Pistol in the title photo is a Ruger Mark IV Target in stainless with a threaded muzzle (TTAG review to come).
+Pistol in the title photo is a Ruger Mark IV Target in stainless with a threaded muzzle.
 Chickens in title photo are Speckled Sussex, the chicken that all serious gun enthusiasts should have.
 (It’s a proven fact their eggs raise your scores.)